-The biggest challenge in insurance today is digital innovation - how to combine online, digital communication with the human channel, your financial advisor.
+The biggest challenge in insurance today is rapid digital transformation - how to accelerate combining online, digital communication with the human face of your financial advisor.
 Besides contact via chat or phone, video calling has recently become the go-to communication to stay connected during the pandemic.
 And also for interacting with customers video calls help solve the digital-versus-personal challenge.
 But for what types of insurance services can you use video calling?

-Are you interested in video calling, but not sure if it can benefit your business?
-Wondering what use cases video has to offer?
-In this blog, we present you with 5 ways to get started with Insurance via video.
+Are you interested in CX video calling, but wondering what use cases it has to offer?
+In this blog, we present 5 ways to get started with Insurance via video.

 The digital challenge: how to provide a digital but personal service

-What it comes down to if you’d like to stay relevant as an insurer, is: digitalize or die.
-On the one hand, you want to meet the digital demands of your customers and show your sense of innovation.
-On the other hand, however, human resources still make up your biggest asset, in the form of your financial advisors.
+What it comes down to if you’d like to come out of this crisis as a strong insurer, is: digitize now, or threaten you business continuity.
+You want to meet the digital demands of your customers and show your ability to innovate.
+On the other hand, human resources still make up your biggest asset, in the form of your financial advisors.
 And your product requires you to stay personal: dealing with people and their property or personal losses can involve deeply emotional interactions.

 In order to keep providing maximum value as an insurer, you need to remain accessible and human when interacting with customers at crucial moments.
 So you’re facing a double challenge these days:

-- You need to digitalize and find a streamlined, scalable way to interact with clients, so you can stay ahead of your competitors;
+- You need to digitize as fast as possible, and find an efficient way to interact with clients that you can scale for the long-term;

-- In order to remain relevant to customers in this rapidly digitalizing market you also need to establish human relationships built on trust.
+- In order to remain relevant to customers in these extremely insecure times you also still have to establish human relationships built on trust.

-How do you interact with your insurance customers in a personal way that builds trust, but which at the same time adds value to your business processes?
-Video calling can be the solution.
+How do you interact with your insurance customers in a personal way that builds trust, but which at the same time contributes to business continuity?
+Video calling is the solution.

-Research from 2017 showed that over 60% of insurance professionals planned to use video for at least one of their services.
+In 2017 already, research showed that over 60% of insurance professionals planned to use video for at least one of their services.
 These insurance companies had 2 main business goals for offering video calls: they aimed to humanize their customer interaction for more complex or emotional topics, and to streamline their processes by connecting customers with the right insurance expert faster.

-The main benefits of video that the 2017 study found, are still relevant to today's urgent requirements - if not more relevant:
+The 2 main benefits of video calling that the 2017 study found, are still relevant to today's urgent requirements - if not more relevant:

 - Faster service with more efficient insurance processes